- National Corporation for Antiquities

 The Egypt Exploration Society excavators identified four phases of architecture, thought to span the 19th and 20th dynasties.

-The remainder of the island does not seem to have featured buildings, other than some small chapels outside the east wall of the town, and it is likely this ground was perfect for small-scale agricultural use, given the rich alluvial deposits left on its banks by the Nile channel each year.
+There are few signs of Ramesside period buildings elsewhere on the island, although a group of small chapels and other buildings excavated by the EES outside the east wall of the town may hint at further suburb buried beneath the sand.
+Otherwise, much of the land was probably perfect for small-scale agricultural use, given the rich alluvial deposits left on its banks by the Nile channel each year.